 🇲🇩 Moldova: Natalia Gordienko

-While broadcaster TRM has not yet said anything about Rotterdam, 2020 act Natalia Gordienko has updated her Instagram bio to describe herself as Moldova’s act for Eurovision 2021.
+2020 act Natalia Gordienko has updated her Instagram bio to describe herself as Moldova’s act for Eurovision 2021.
 Media speculation suggests she’ll again be working with the same creative team from 2020.

 🇳🇱 The Netherlands: Jeangu Macrooy

 Dutch broadcaster AVROTROS says they are “happy to continue the collaboration” with Jeangu Macrooy.
 The Suriname singer had previously been internally selected to represent the Netherlands in 2020.
 His song for Rotterdam is likely to be internally selected.

 🇷🇴 Romania: Roxen

 Romanian broadcaster TVR has again internally selected 2020 act Roxen.
-The broadcaster has not confirmed how Roxen’s song for Eurovision will be chosen.
+The broadcaster has not said how Roxen’s song for Eurovision will be chosen.
 In 2020, her song was selected from five possible entries at a national final.

 🇸🇲 San Marino: Senhit